survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 When we add a new `Note` to the system using `addNote`, we need to make sure it's associated to some `Lane`.
 This association can be modeled using a method such as `LaneActions.attachToLane({laneId: <id>})`.
 As a `Note` needs to exist before this association can be made, this method needs to trigger `waitFor`.

 `waitFor` literally tells the dispatcher that it should wait before going on.
-For example a line such as `this.waitFor(NoteStore);` at `LaneStore` would force `NoteStore` operation proceed only after `NoteStore` has finished processing.
-Here's an example of how it would work out:
+For example a line such as `this.waitFor(NoteStore);` at `LaneStore` would force the `NoteStore` operation to proceed only after `NoteStore` has finished processing.
+Here's an example of how it would work:

 ```javascript
 NoteActions.create({task: 'New task'});